Neurona Therapeutics

 Series A in 2017

-Anaconda BioMed is a medical technology company based in Barcelona, Spain, founded in 2015 by Dr. Ofir Arad and Dr. Marc Ribó.
-The company specializes in developing advanced healthcare devices, particularly focused on neuro-thrombectomy systems for the treatment of acute ischemic stroke (AIS).
-Its flagship product, the ANCD BRAIN™, is a third-generation stented aspiration thrombectomy system that comprises a delivery catheter, a funnel-shaped aspiration catheter, and a stent retriever.
-This innovative system is designed to conform to the artery and effectively arrest blood flow, facilitating the full extraction of thrombus without fragmentation.
-Anaconda BioMed aims to provide patients with immediate treatment options for stroke, significantly reducing the risk of fatality associated with this critical medical condition.
+Anaconda Biomed SL, founded in 2015 and headquartered in Barcelona, Spain, specializes in the development of innovative medical devices for the treatment of acute ischemic stroke.
+The company focuses on creating advanced neuro-thrombectomy systems, including the ANCD BRAIN™, a third-generation stented aspiration thrombectomy system.
+This system features a delivery catheter, a funnel-shaped aspiration catheter, and a stent retriever that expands to conform to the artery, allowing for the effective removal of blood clots without fragmentation.
+Anaconda Biomed aims to provide patients with rapid treatment options that significantly reduce the risk of fatality associated with strokes.

 Vivet Therapeutics